-Musings from the Pound: Is technology ruining our relationships?Aaron Baker - Director, Content and Partnerships
+Musings from the Pound: Is technology ruining our relationships?Aaron Baker - Member

 When I think about technology in today's world, I'm often reminded of the once-popular taunt "talk to the hand, 'cause the ear don't wanna listen."
 Looking back, as humorous as it was, it seems to depict the state of our society today.
 The fact is, we literally do use our hands to "talk," because the ear really doesn't want to listen.
 Foolish phrases aside, I've often wondered how technology has played a role in our everyday lives, and to what extent it will in the future.
 At times, writing requires you to dive into your own experiences for the purpose of making a point.
 Admittedly, I'm not a fan of sharing tidbits of my personal life, but for the purpose of this piece, I find it crucial to do so.

 To keep an incredibly long story short, quite some time I ago, I met a unique individual through a job I was working on at the time.
 Noticing that we had similar interests, we became good friends - or so I thought.
 Thanks to technology, we stayed connected on a fairly regular basis.
 What I wasn't aware of was that this person had established feelings for me that were beyond the standards of friendship, and she opted to write a long letter, detailing said personal feelings for me.
 Over the course of time, I made it repeatedly clear in numerous ways that I had absolutely no interest in a relationship, and each time I meticuously explained this, I ended it with how much I appreciated our friendship.
 Each time, she freely chose to remain friends with me.